Building a bigger, better movement – Barriers to participation

 - Non-residential training series, or shorter ones – with child care options for young children, and thinking about accommodating the parents of school age children

 People who work for professional NGO’s also asked for consideration for:

 - Challenges of returning from maternity leave, allowing affordable training for re-entering parents

 - A specific acknowledgement of a family friendly workplace

 - To provide alternatives to residential accommodation events – which means more cost for employers, providing child care as needed, but also building team building and “bonding” into daily sessions, rather than making the overnight stays necessary.

 We’ve also participated in these discussions with Melbourne Campaigners Network and there is a great write up by Liz Shield on Plan to Thrive here.

-Other groups we need to work better with is people of colour, migrant communities and aboriginal communities.
+Groups we need to work better with are people of colour, migrant communities and aboriginal communities.
 And many of them tend to have a much healthier attitude to including children in communities and meeting – so it makes sense to learn from these folks and make it a win-win-win situaton for broadening the movement.

 We also started to plot for how parents could be involved in supporting actions remotely – as part of a HOST program – Home Office Support Teams – where we mentor and support parents to develop skills in social and traditional media to directly support climate actions.
 More to come on that!